anntnzrb/deck52/README.md

 # deck52

-`deck52` is a collection of tiny programs written in various languages.
+`deck52` is a suite of compact programs, each written in a different language, designed to generate a standard 52-card deck.

 A deck consists of 52 cards:

-- 4 suits (clubs, diamonds, hearts, spades)
+- 4 suits: *clubs*, *diamonds*, *hearts*, *spades*
-- 13 ranks (2, 3, 4, 5, 6, 7, 8, 9, 10, jack, queen, king, ace)
+- 13 ranks: *2 - 10*, *jack*, *queen*, *king*, *ace*

 ## Goals

-- Strict to the language's standard library
+- Leverage the standard libraries of each language exclusively
-   - No external dependencies
+   - Avoid external dependencies

 ## Implementations

-All implementations should be functionally equivalent.
-The following rules apply to all implementations:
+All implementations should be functionally identical, adhering to the following rules:

-1st priority:
+Primary requirements:
-- The `main` function, which is the entry point of the program.
+- A `main` function to serve as the program's entry point
-- The `genDeck` function, which generates a deck of cards.
+- A `genDeck` function for generating a deck of cards
-- A tiny test suite.
+- A minimal test suite, utilizing the `assert` method
-  - An `assert` definition works just fine.
+- Single file, where the `main` function is placed

-2nd priority:
+Secondary considerations:
-- Prefer a functional style over an imperative style.
+- Favor functional programming style over imperative
-- Use an appropriate data structure for the task.
+- Employ the most suitable data structure for the task
-  - e.g. a set over a list as order of the cards is not important.
+  - e.g., use a set instead of a list as card order is irrelevant

 ## COPYING